 “Are we allowed to call them that?”

 “I am, you’re not,” her reproval hung in the air, while a bejewelled talon lazily gestured towards a certificate propped up against a unicorn coffee mug.
-“I’ve been trained.”
+“I’ve had training.”

 “What do people in wheelchairs do now?”

 “They have to go around the back and enter through the…” she stopped texting and casually covered her name badge with her hair.
 “Uh, you’re not a reporter, are you?”

 “No, I’m checking-in for my appointment with Dr Shapiro.”

 “Check-in is by touchscreen on the wall opposite,” I was duly despatched, as if telling me where to find the straws and napkins.

 Throughout the check-in process, the Automated National User Service referred to me more than once as a customer without offering any form of CashBack facility.
-This was not only misleading but highly inconvenient as I had an extortion payment due by noon and knew the Yakuza didn’t accept High Street Vouchers.
-More worryingly, I was unable to recall exactly when the UK Government had reduced my role from citizen to ‘customer’.
-In my previous school the Head Teacher once tried referring to the students as customers, explaining that we were delivering a service to them and if they weren’t satisfied they could file a complaint.
+This was not only misleading but highly inconvenient as I had an extortion payment due by noon and knew the Yakuza didn’t accept cheques.
+More worryingly, I was unable to recall exactly when the UK Government had reduced my role from citizen to that of ‘customer’.
+In my previous school the Head Teacher once tried referring to the students as customers, explaining that we were delivering a service to them and, if they weren’t satisfied, they could file a complaint.